thoughtbot/ruby-science/book/code_smells/uncommunicative_name.md

 # Uncommunicative Name

-Software is run by computers—but written and read by humans.
+Software is run by computers&mdash;but written and read by humans.
 Names provide important information to developers who are trying to understand a piece of code.
 Patterns and challenges when naming a method or class can also provide clues for refactoring.